alphagov/govuk-developer-docs/source/manual/get-started.html.md

 Follow [the instructions for setting up tools to use the GOV.UK Kubernetes platform](/kubernetes/get-started/set-up-tools/).

-## 12. Get a Signon account for integration
+## 12. Get Signon accounts

 [Signon](/repos/signon.html) is the application used to control access to the GOV.UK Publishing applications.

-Ask your tech lead to [create an account for the integration Signon](https://signon.integration.publishing.service.gov.uk/users/invitation/new), at 'Superadmin' level with permission to access the applications that your team are likely to work on.
+Ask your tech lead to give you the following access:

+- 'Superadmin' level with permission to access the applications that your team are likely to work on [for the integration Signon](https://signon.integration.publishing.service.gov.uk/users/invitation/new).
+- 'Normal' level with access to the 'Release' app only (no permissions should be given for other applications, until [production access](/manual/rules-for-getting-production-access.html) is granted) [for the production Signon](https://signon.publishing.service.gov.uk/users/invitation/new).
+Note that this will automatically grant you access to the [staging Signon](https://signon.staging.publishing.service.gov.uk/) environment once the nightly [env sync](/manual/govuk-env-sync.html) has completed.

-## 13. Get access to the Release app
+## 13. Get familiar with the Release app

 [Release](/repos/release.html) is the application we use to track deployments, work out which branch/tag is deployed to each environment and link to Jenkins to deploy code.

-Ask your tech lead to [create an account for the production Signon](https://signon.publishing.service.gov.uk/users/invitation/new), at 'Normal' level with access to the 'Release' app only.
-No permissions should be given for other applications, until [production access](/manual/rules-for-getting-production-access.html) is granted.
+> Your tech lead will have granted access to the Release app in the step above.

 ## 14. Talk to your tech lead about supporting services you should have access to